vippsas/vipps-developers/common-topics/reserve-and-capture.md

   * Captured funds will be settled to the merchant's settlement account after two business days.
 See [Settlement Information](../settlements/README.md) for more details.

-Vipps supports both _reserve capture_ and _direct capture_:
+Vipps supports both *reserve capture* and *direct capture*:

-* _Reserve capture_ is the default, and works for all types if payments.
+* *Reserve capture* is the default, and works for all types if payments.
   When you initiate a payment, it will be reserved until you capture it.
   The capture can be done a few seconds later, or several days later.
-* _Direct capture_ is available in the
+* *Direct capture* is available in the
   [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/)
   for historical reasons, but not available in the newer [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/).
-  When _direct capture_ is configured for a sales unit, all payment reservations will instantly be captured, without the need for a separate capture request.
+  When *direct capture* is configured for a sales unit, all payment reservations will instantly be captured, without the need for a separate capture request.
   This is provided for legacy reasons and was intended for situations where the product or service is immediately provided to the customer, and there is absolutely no chance that the service is not available or sold out, e.g. digital services.
-  We have since moved away from this, and strongly recommend that all integrations use the ePayment API and _reserve capture_.
+  We have since moved away from this, and strongly recommend that all integrations use the ePayment API and *reserve capture*.
   Direct capture requires additional compliance checks of the merchant.

-**Important:** It's completely fine to use _reserve capture_ almost exactly like _direct capture_: Just do the capture immediately after the reservation.
+**Important:** It's completely fine to use *reserve capture* almost exactly like _direct capture*: Just do the capture immediately after the reservation.
 The user experience is exactly the same.

 Important things to consider for cancellations and refunds:

-* If a payment has been _reserved_ (as with "reserve capture"), the merchant can make a "cancel" API request to immediately release the reservation and make available in the customer's account.
+* If a payment has been *reserved* (as with "reserve capture"), the merchant can make a "cancel" API request to immediately release the reservation and make available in the customer's account.
   This may be useful even in situations where it's "impossible" that the goods/service is sold out.
-* If a payment has been _captured_ (as with "direct capture"), the merchant has to make an "refund" API request, and it then takes several days before the amount is available in the customer's account.
+* If a payment has been *captured* (as with "direct capture"), the merchant has to make a "refund" API request, and it then takes several days before the amount is available in the customer's account.
 * With "reserve capture" it is possible to reserve a higher amount and only capture a part of it (useful for electric car charging stations, etc.).